djeada/Frontend-Notes/notes/03_css_frameworks.md

 #### Mathematical operations

-Instead of providing a single constant value, you may condition it on another value and compute it in real time.
+Mathematical operations allow you to provide a dynamic value based on another value and compute it in real-time.

 CSS: